But you might also be anxious about what happens next and what living with Crohn's or Colitis will mean for you.

 I’m a young person – are there special services for me?

-Around 1 in 4 new IBD diagnoses each year are young people under 16.
+Around 1 in 4 new Crohn's or Colitis diagnoses each year are young people under 16.
 Having a condition like Crohn’s or Colitis when you are young can be especially difficult to manage as the symptoms you experience can be more severe than that of adults.

 If you’re aged 16 or over, or you’re a student, you can become a member in your own right, for free, and take advantage of all that membership offers.